Cracking the Code: What Makes a Fulfilling Sex Life?

 The Numbers Game

 Research provides some insight into the average frequency of sex.
-A 2017 study found that American adults in their 20s have sex around 80 times per year, while those in their 60s have sex closer to 20 times annually.
+One study found that American adults in their 20s have sex around 80 times per year, while those in their 60s have sex closer to 20 times annually.
 However, another study revealed that having sex more than once a week doesn’t necessarily lead to increased happiness and contentment in one’s sex life.
 The key takeaway?
 There’s no magic number that works for everyone.

 Communication is Key